Rexmeta/RoleplayBot/replit.md

 This is an AI-powered role-playing training system for new employees, designed to help develop communication skills through interactive conversations with AI personas.
 The application presents various workplace scenarios where users engage in 10-turn conversations with different AI characters (senior researchers, team leaders, clients, executives), each with distinct personalities and communication challenges.
 After completing conversations, users receive detailed AI-generated feedback with scores, strengths, improvements, and next steps.

+**Recent Update (2025-08-19)**: Successfully migrated from OpenAI/AIMLAPI to Google Gemini API for more reliable and cost-effective AI responses.

 # User Preferences

 Preferred communication style: Simple, everyday language.